 With processing, the definition is far wider than before.
 For example, it incorporates the concepts of ‘obtaining’, holding’ and ‘disclosing’.

 - We will not disclose information regarding our clients to third parties unless the client has first given their consent.

-- Information collected about the client is used only for the provision of our services to the client.
+- Information collected about the client is used only for the provision of our services to the client and for improving our website and marketing.
 This information is not used for any other purpose.

 - If clients have any concerns about privacy matters they can contact us using our contact page or email to email@example.com

-- Our website CMS system automatically collects IP address.
+- Our website CMS system automatically collects IP addresses.
 This information is stored in our database log and may be referred to in case of any dispute.